hasanciftci26/ui5-antares-pro/README.md

 Careful attention must be paid to the licensing restrictions when integrating **UI5 Antares Pro** in projects that include SAPUI5 dependencies.

+This project is licensed under the Apache License 2.0 - see the [LICENSE](https://github.com/hasanciftci26/ui5-antares-pro/blob/master/LICENSE) file for details.

 ## Benefits

 UI5 Antares Pro promotes consistency, reusability, and reduced development effort across SAPUI5-based projects, making it a valuable foundation for scalable and maintainable enterprise UI development.

-## License

-This project is licensed under the Apache License 2.0 - see the [LICENSE](https://github.com/hasanciftci26/ui5-antares-pro/blob/master/LICENSE) file for details.